 Relations with the media are managed by the Head of the External Communication Department; the relevant information is available on the Eni website in the "Media" section and may also be requested by e-mail at ufficio.stampa@eni.com.

-The following tables show the structure and meetings of the Board of Directors, the committees and the Board of Statutory Auditors.
+The following tables show the structure and meetings of the Board of Directors, the Committees and the Board of Statutory Auditors

-(229) Referring to the international non-profit and point of reference for investors when it comes to evaluating and measuring the performance of listed companies with regard to the environment and strategies on climate change.
-(230) For more information, please refer to the section "Eni's Corporate Governance initiatives" in this Report.
+(220) For more information, please refer to the section "Eni's Corporate Governance initiatives" in this Report.